snoyberg/yesoddocs/book/yesod-typeclass.markdown

 * Auth stuff (isAuthorized, isWriteRequest, authRoute)
 * Customize URLs (splitPath, joinPath, examples)

-In the last chapter we showed some example Yesod applications and explained that the foundation datatype needed to be an instance of the Yesod typeclass.
+In the basics chapter we showed some example Yesod applications and explained that the foundation datatype needed to be an instance of the Yesod typeclass.
 This typeclass is a central place to declare settings for your Yesod application.
 Besides approot, all of these settings are optional, but they

 <hr>